 1. Tres Leches Cake

-A beloved dessert in many Latin American countries, Tres Leches Cake has a special place in Colombian cuisine.
+A beloved dessert in many Latin American countries, Tres Leches cakes have a special place in Colombian cuisine.
 It is a light sponge cake soaked in a mixture of three kinds of milk: evaporated milk, condensed milk, and heavy cream.
 The result is a moist, rich, and creamy cake often topped with a light meringue or whipped cream.

 2. Arequipe (Dulce de Leche)